shane-wright/weaver-tools/typescript/keycloak/Keycloak.md

 Hark, brave developer!
 You stand at the threshold of a grand quest—a journey to master the arcane arts of **Keycloak**, the guardian of realms and secrets.
 Your mission, should you choose to accept it, is to forge a bond between the **React Frontend** and the **Node.js Backend**, using the mystical powers of Keycloak to protect your paths and ensure only the worthy may pass.

-Fear not, for I, Gandalf the Grey, shall be your guide.
+Fear not, for I shall be your guide.
 Together, we shall navigate the labyrinth of code, configure the sacred artifacts, and bring forth a Proof of Concept (POC) that shall stand as a testament to your skill and determination.

 Let us begin.